anbox-cloud/discourse-docs/exp/security.md

 ### Security updates

-Anbox Cloud provides container images that are frequently updated with the latest security patches.
+Anbox Cloud provides images that are frequently updated with the latest security patches.
 When an image is updated, all Anbox Cloud applications that use the image are automatically updated as well (unless disabled with [`application.auto_update`](https://discourse.ubuntu.com/t/ams-configuration/20872)).

 In addition, to ensure that the latest Ubuntu security patches are applied outside of image updates as well, Anbox Cloud checks for and installs available security updates every time an application is bootstrapped.
 So when you create an application, its underlying image is updated with the latest Ubuntu security patches.
 You can also create a new application version without other changes to bootstrap the application again, and thus install the latest security patches.